-The previous design of this product was wrought with design flaws, and customers complained.
+The previous design of this product was wrought with design flaws.
+Customers complained.
 Most companies wouldn’t do a thing about it, but not these guys.

-They listened to the complaints and they redesigned the product to make sure their customers were happy.
+They listened to the complaints and redesigned the product to make sure their customers were happy.

-This resulted in things like: better batteries for longer life, a wider opening due to annoyance in filling up the device, easier tip release, and a motor redesign to make the device quieter.
+This resulted in things like: better batteries for longer life, a wider opening due to problems filling up the device, easier tip release, and a motor redesign to make the device quieter.

 The impact on their reviews has been huge.

 The Toilet Tree Professional is a cordless water flosser thats great for both travel and home use.
-It has a larger reservoir than most portable water flossers and can be charged via USB!
+You can charge it via USB and it has a larger reservoir than most portable water flossers!

 Bonus: Waterpik for Kids